louisenuer/louisenuer/README.md

 ### Hi there 👋
+🔭 I’m currently working on learning github
+⚡ Fun fact: I have no idea what I'm doing (...or do I?)

 <!--
 **louisenuer/louisenuer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.